DGopalan98/Mflowgen-Compiler-Flow/README.md

 - The metamapper step calls a script `map_dse_new.py`.
 This script is a slightly edited version of the `map_dse.py`.
 The only change that needs to be made is to set `DSE_PE_location = "DSE_outputs"`.
 The reason this is done is for metamapper to have it's separate input location rather than taking inputs directly from 'DSEGraphAnalysis' (i.e PE_gen step) output location in order to maintain modularity.
 This is especially necessary for parametric sweeps.

+- The `dse_flow_tests()` function in the `build_set_test.cpp` script in clockwork currently needs to be modified manually to set a certain app.
+This script can be modified in future to accept the app name as an argument.

-- The clockwork step needs a list of environment variables to be set.
+- The clockwork step also needs a list of environment variables to be set.
 The path where the clockwork step looks to find these is specified in `setup/inputs/flow_setup.sh`.
 The current design looks for a file `setup1.sh` located at `$my_root`
 ```bash
 export BUILD_DIR=`pwd`
 export TRAVIS_BUILD_DIR=$BUILD_DIR